-Best animated Christmas movies for families
+Best animated Christmas movies

 That small-hearted villain from Mt.
 Crumpit goes down to Whoville for some seasonal spoiling—only to discover that Christmas cheer can never be stolen.
 Spooky thespian Boris Karloff is the inspired narrator for this delightful TV special, a faithful rendition of the rhyming classic that will have everyone singing “Da hoo doray.”
 Not rated.